 Energy relationships in chemical reactions; elementary quantum mechanics of chemical systems; elementary chemical kinetics.
-Prerequisites: CHEM 111-112, 310; MATH 130.
-Co-requisite: C451-452 labs, 1 credit hour each.
-CHEM 451, Fall; CHEM 452, Spring / Alternate years
+Prerequisite for enrollment in CHEM 451 is successful completion of CHEM 112 with a grade of C- or better.
+Prerequisite for enrollment in CHEM 452 is the successful completion of CHEM 451 with a grade of C- or better.
+Co-requisite: CHEM 451-452 labs, 1 credit hour each.
+CHEM 451, Fall; CHEM 452, Spring / Alternate years.